California SB9 local guide

 Los Angeles-Specific Review

-Los Angeles City Planning maintains a dedicated SB9 page, SB9 urban lot split requirements, an urban lot split application, an FAQ, implementation memo, and Zoning Administrator guidance.
+Los Angeles City Planning maintains a dedicated SB9 page, an SB 9 Urban Lot Split Application, specialized urban lot split requirements, an FAQ, an implementation memo, and Zoning Administrator guidance.

 That means a Los Angeles property should be reviewed through both statewide SB9 rules and city-specific materials.